 - Through the projected expected gross profits which are used to determine the amortisation of deferred acquisition costs.
-This is applied through the use of a mean reversion technique which is described in more detail in note C5.1(b) above; and - The required level of provision for guaranteed minimum death benefit claims.
+This is applied through the use of a mean reversion technique which is described in more detail in note C5.1(b) above; and The required to the profit details of a mean reversion technique which is described in more detail in note C5.1(b) above; and - The required level of provision for guaranteed minimum death benefit claims.